webix-hub/docs/data/api/ui.spreadsheet_setcelleditor.md

 The editorObject parameter can have the following properties:

 - type - (string) the editor type
-- options - (string/array) a range of cell references or an array of editor options
+- options - (string,array) a range of cell references or an array of editor options

 @relatedsample:
 65_spreadsheet/01_basic/14_dropdowns.html